interval1066/bpe_framework/README.md

 	sudo apt-get install libparallel-hashmap-dev

 ### What’s here:
- A 100% C++ 17/STL implementation of a Byte Pair Encoding (Tokenization) AI Engine with speed at the foremost of the designer's minds.
+ A 100% C++ 17/STL implementation of a Byte Pair Encoding (Tokenization) AI Engine with speed at the foremost of the designer's minds, fully internationalized.
+Future plans include hooks for expansion and additional functionality with Python.

 #### The test_bpe application is a comprehensive test program that validates the functionality of the BPE tokenizer implementation in the LM Framework.
 Here's how it works:
 1. Initialization: